-The Council on Chiropractic Education (CCE) is the only agency, approved by the United States Department of Education to accredit Doctor of Chiropractic Programs (DCP).
+The Council on Chiropractic Education (CCE) is the only agency approved by the United States Department of Education to accredit Doctor of Chiropractic Programs (DCP).
 Effective January 2014, the (CCE) changed its requirements for student admissions to a DCP.
 These changes included raising the number of hours of undergraduate study to at least 90 hours (3 years) with a G.P.A. of not less than 3.0 on a 4.0 scale.
 Currently, New York requires 60 hours (2 years) of undergraduate study.
 The 90 hours adopted by CCE include a minimum of 24 semester hours in life and physical science courses.
 CCE also adopted some flexibility in specific prerequisite coursework.
-This particular change presents a problem for anyone educated outside this State, applying for a chiropractic license in New York, due to certain sections of the Commissioner's Regulations.
+The current prerequisite requirements present a problem for anyone educated outside this State applying for a chiropractic license in New York.